kimansfield/apsiTests/README.md

 APSI Proxy Test-Suite are set of bash scripts used in testing the functionality of APSI Proxy

 ## Prerequisites
-+ Environment that run bash file
++ Environment that run bash file or shell script
 + Apache HTTP Server
 + Byobu
 + OpenSSH